cap-sized/capport/README.md

 As such if a schedule is found for the internal pipeline, the external pipeline schedule is invalid, it's presence will result in error.

+**NOTE**: Source tasks only trigger their own re-execution upon receiving a `replace` signal from the scheduler, and gets killed upon a termination signal.

 ### Dataframes and dataframe universe